 - 3.1 Salary.
-The District shall provide the Superintendent with an annual salary in the sum of Two Hundred Twenty-Five Thousand and 00/100 Dollars (\$225,000.00).
+The District shall provide the Superintendent with an annual base salary in the sum of Two Hundred Sixty-Seven Thousand Eight Hundred Fifty-One and 84/100 Dollars (\$267,851.84).
 This annual base salary shall be paid to the Superintendent on a twelve-month ratable basis consistent with the Board's policies and in accordance with the District's normal payroll practices. - 3.2 Salary Adjustments.
-In the annual budget adopted for each subsequent year of this Contract, at any other time at which the Board is considering salary adjustments for administrative personnel, or at any other time determined by the Board during the term of this contract, the Board may, in its discretion, review and adjust the salary of the Superintendent, but in no event shall the Superintendent be paid less than the base salary set forth pursuant to Section 3.1 of this Contract except by mutual agreement of the two parties.
-Increases in salary shall be based on the Superintendent's annual performance evaluation and shall be at the discretion of the Board.
-Such adjustments shall be made pursuant to a lawful Board action, and they shall be in the form of a written addendum to this Contract or a new Contract. - 3.3.1 Nonduty Days.
+In the annual budget adopted for each subsequent year of this Contract, at any other time at which the Board is considering salary adjustments for administrative personnel, or at any other time determined by the Board during the term of this Contract, the Board may, in its discretion, review and adjust the salary of the Superintendent, but in no event shall the Superintendent be paid less than the base salary set forth pursuant to Section 3.1 of this Contract except by mutual agreement of the two parties.
+Discretionary increases in salary shall be based on the Superintendent's annual performance evaluation and shall be at the discretion of the Board.
+Regardless of whether a discretionary increase is enacted, each year, upon receiving an evaluation with a score of satisfactory or above, the Superintendent shall receive the same percentage increase to his base salary as other twelve-month administrators; i.e. principals, central office administrative staff.
+Salary adjustments shall be made pursuant to a lawful Board action, and they shall be in the form of a written addendum to this Contract or a new Contract. - 3.3.1 Nonduty Days.
 The Superintendent shall work two hundred twenty six (226) duty days each year for which this Contract is in effect in accordance with the professional calendar adopted by the Board for each year.
-This number of duty days is the same as for administrative employees on two hundred twenty six (226) day contracts.
-The Superintendent may earn the same number of nonduty days authorized by policies and regulations adopted by the Board for administrative employees on two hundred twenty six (226) day contracts.
-The Superintendent may accrue earned but unused nonduty days and carry them forward into and use them in subsequent years.
+For the remainder of the 2017-2018 fiscal year, the Superintendent is allocated eight (8) nonduty days in addition to the nonduty days for administrative employees on 226 day contracts set forth in the professional calendar adopted by the Board.
+Beginning with the 2018-2019 fiscal year, the Superintendent is allocated fifteen (15) nonduty days per fiscal year.
 At the Superintendent's choice, subject to approval by the Board President, the Superintendent may take these nonduty days in a single period or at different times, and they will be taken at such time or times as will least interfere with the performance of the Superintendent's duties as set forth in this Contract.
+All nonduty days used by the Superintendent shall be treated as equivalent to one calendar day regardless of the work schedule of District staff at the time of use of the nonduty day.
+At the conclusion of any contract year, on or before June 30, all unused nonduty days accumulated by the Superintendent that year will be paid in a lump sum to the Superintendent at the Superintendent's then current daily rate of base pay, based on a 226 day work year.